proudguy69/Nh-Discord/content/terms.md

 - Engage in harassment
 - Use the platform for solicitation

-We may ban users who violate safety expectations.
+We may ban users who violate safety expectations, or take further action if neccessary.

 ---